gem5/website/_pages/documentation/learning_gem5/part1/part1_1_building.md

 > **gem5 binary types**
 >
 > The SCons scripts in gem5 currently have 5 different binaries you can
-> build for gem5: debug, opt, fast, prof, and perf.
+> build for gem5: debug, opt, and fast.
 These names are
 > mostly self-explanatory, but detailed below.
 >
 > debug